 Historically, the Company has financed its capital expenditures primarily through cash flows from operating activities.
-Currently, due to the recent acquisition of the Passive Components Group of Insilco Technologies, Inc., the Company has borrowed money under a secured term loan, and has unused lines of credit, as described below.
+Currently, due to the recent acquisition of the Passive Components Group of Insilco Technologies, Inc., the Company has borrowed money under a secured term loan and has unused lines of credit as described below.
 Management believes that the cash flow from operations after payments of dividends and scheduled repayments of the term loan, combined with its existing capital base and the Company's available lines of credit, will be sufficient to fund its operations for the near term.
 Such statement constitutes a Forward Looking Statement.
 Factors which could cause the Company to require additional capital include, among other things, a softening in the demand for the Company's existing products, an inability to respond to customer demand for new products, potential acquisitions requiring substantial capital, future expansion of the Company's operations and net losses that would result in net cash being used in operating, investing and/or financing activities which result in net decreases in cash and cash equivalents.
 Net losses may result in the loss of domestic and foreign credit facilities and preclude the Company from raising debt or equity financing in the capital markets.

-The Company has two domestic lines of credit amounting to \$11 million, which were unused at June 30, 2004.
-An unsecured \$1 million line of credit is renewable annually.
+The Company has one domestic line of credit amounting to \$10 million, which was unused at September 30, 2004.
 The \$10 million line of credit expires on March 21, 2006.
 Borrowings under this \$10 million line of credit are secured by the same assets which secure the term loan described below.

 On March 21, 2003, the Company entered into a \$10 million secured term loan.
 The loan was used to partially finance the Company's acquisition of Insilco's Passive Components Group.
-The loan agreement requires 20 equal quarterly installments of principal with a final maturity on March 31, 2008 and bears interest at LIBOR plus 1.25 percent (3% percent at June 30, 2004) payable quarterly.
+The loan agreement requires 20 equal quarterly installments of principal with a final maturity on March 31, 2008 and bears interest at LIBOR plus 1.25 percent (3.375% percent at September 30, 2004) payable quarterly.
 The loan is collateralized with a first priority security interest in 65% of all the issued and outstanding shares of the capital stock of certain of the foreign subsidiaries of Bel Fuse Inc. and all other personal property and certain real property of Bel Fuse Inc. The Company is required to maintain certain financial covenants, as defined in the agreement.
-For the six months ended June 30, 2004 and 2003, the Company recorded interest expense of approximately \$116,000 and \$83,000, respectively, and was in compliance with all of the covenants contained in the loan agreement as of June 30, 2004.
+For the nine months ended September 30, 2004 and 2003, the Company recorded interest expense of approximately \$177,000 and \$192,000, respectively, and for the three months ended September 30, 2004 and 2003, the Company recorded interest expense of approximately \$60,000 and \$109,000, respectively, and was in compliance with all of the covenants contained in the loan agreement as of September 30, 2004.

-The Company's Hong Kong subsidiary has an unsecured line of credit of approximately \$2 million, which was unused at June 30, 2004.
+The Company's Hong Kong subsidiary has an unsecured line of credit of approximately \$2 million, which was unused at September 30, 2004.
 This line of credit expires on April 30, 2005.
 Borrowing on this line of credit is guaranteed by the Company.